jbouduin/hal-rest-client/README.md

 * switched the testing framework to jest
 * avoid the use of ```any``` and ```object``` whenever possible

-## Braking change(s) compared to the original library:
-* The parameter signature of HalProperty is different.
-* JSON without the _links property are also accepted as Hal-resource

 ## What I intend to do (without the intention to invest lots of time):
 * Do some clean-up where appropriate
 * Adapt and extend the library to my own needs and any changes (although not probable) in the HAL-Specification